s-alad/VOID/README.md

-# Proof of work blockchain
-# using sha256, python, and fastapi
+# Proof of Work blockchain | sha256, python, fastapi
 ## has the ability to mine, send, and recieve tokens